-I did not only rely on the knowledge of business from class however, I also joined immersion programs.
-I joined a business immersion program in Singapore to further expand my knowledge of business.There, we were asked to make a product and pitch it to angel investors.
-I really experienced the endeavor of being an entrepreneur.
-The product my group and I pitched was designed to combine all of women's healthcare into one simple medium.We were able to get 3rd place in the program.
-The angel investors mentioned our product fairly innovative because it brought awareness to a social cause that is not really looked at too much.
-He proceeded to mention that the convenience of the website was really thoughtful because most users would like apps in general to be convenient.
+In order to do so, I did not only rely on the knowledge of business from class; I also joined various programs.
+One of them was a business immersion program in Singapore where we created a product and pitched it to angel investors.
+The product my group and I pitched was designed to combine all of women's healthcare into one simple medium, which won third place.
+The angel investors mentioned that our product brought awareness to a social cause that is often overlooked and that the convenience of the website was really thoughtful.

-Of course we wouldn’t be able to achieve this award without the help of our mentors.
-Networking with mentors proved to be helpful and it showed me the importance of networking.
-Through networking you are able to access more information that you previously didn't know about.
-By networking with my mentors, I was able to unlock a lot of meaningful advice and general knowledge about entrepreneurship.
-I think networking is a huge aspect of business because through networking you are able to grow your business significantly quicker.
-With networking you are able to exchange information on their challenges they are going through and how they work around them.
-Their experiences can unlock new insights that we have never thought of before and can be beneficial when applied.
-By having more connections with people we are able to broaden our access to information and stay updated as well as learn about the developments of various industries.
-Most importantly networking works on building stronger relationships and bonds with people, they are essentially your life vests when you’re stranded in the ocean.
+Of course, we wouldn’t be able to achieve this award without the help of our mentors.
+Networking with mentors proved to be helpful because I was able to unlock a lot of meaningful advice and general knowledge about entrepreneurship.
+I think networking is a huge aspect of business because you can grow your business significantly quicker.
+With more connections, we can broaden our access to information, stay updated, and learn about the developments of various industries.
+Most importantly, networking works on building stronger relationships and bonds with people, who are essentially your life vests when you’re stranded in the ocean.
 They keep you afloat.